VaclavMacha/AccuracyAtTop.jl/README.md

 # AccuracyAtTop.jl

-This repository is a complementary material to our paper *End-to-end network for Accuracy at the top*.
+This repository is a complementary material to our paper *[DeepTopPush: Simple and Scalable Method for Accuracy at the Top](https://arxiv.org/abs/2006.12293)*.
 This paper was submitted to the [NeurIPS | 2020 Thirty-fourth Conference on Neural Information Processing Systems](https://nips.cc/Conferences/2020).

  ## Instalation